Updated: August 3, 2023, at 9:32 a.m.

 If you’re curious about the dangers of mixing substances, read our blog post “Can I Mix Melatonin and Marijuana?” for valuable insights.
 For immediate, confidential support, call Landmark Recovery at 888-448-0302.
 Our team is available 24/7 to assist you.

 What is Melatonin?

-Melatonin is a natural sleep aid that has been steadily rising in popularity over the last thirty years.
-While it doesn’t cause sleep, per se, our body’s melatonin levels naturally increase in the evenings, triggering your circadian response and encouraging your mind and body to sleep.
+Melatonin is a natural hormonal sleep aid that has been steadily rising in popularity over the last thirty years.
+While it doesn’t directly cause sleep, per se, our body’s melatonin levels naturally increase in the evenings, triggering your circadian response and encouraging your mind and body to sleep.

 Sometimes, we experience disruptions in our sleep cycles.
 This can be caused by things like jet lag, insomnia, or forcing ourselves to be awake for school or work.
 In these cases, we can supplement with melatonin to balance out our levels in the short-term, but it’s not for everyday long-term use.